BPMN-sw-evol/MSGF-hub/README.md

 This is a monorepository that contains an example of a Business Process based System, the MSG-Foundation case study from the book "Object-Oriented and Classical Software Engineering" (Stephen R. Schach.
 2010).

-The MSG Foundation grants mortgage credits to couples for the purchase of their house, so the system implements the application for these credits.
+The MSG Foundation grants mortgage credits to couples for the purchase of their house, so the system implements the application for these credit requests.
 The foundation's name refers to the acronym of its founder and philanthropist Martha Stockton Greengage.

 ## Index